grolig/pv281/slides/04-data-structures.md

 fn main() {
     use std::collections::BTreeMap;

-    // type inference lets us omit an explicit type signature (which
-    // would be `BTreeMap<&str, &str>` in this example). let mut movie_reviews = BTreeMap::new();
+    // Type inference lets us omit an explicit type signature (which would be `BTreeMap<&str, &str>` in this example). let mut movie_reviews = BTreeMap::new();

-    // review some movies.
+    // Review some movies.
     movie_reviews.insert("Office Space",       "Deals with real issues in the workplace.");
     movie_reviews.insert("Pulp Fiction",       "Masterpiece.");
     movie_reviews.insert("The Godfather",      "Very enjoyable.");
     movie_reviews.insert("The Blues Brothers", "Eye lyked it a lot.");

-    // check for a specific one.
+    // Check for a specific one.
     if !movie_reviews.contains_key("Les Misérables") {
         println!("We've got {} reviews, but Les Misérables ain't one.", movie_reviews.len());
     }

     // on next slide...